AKASHDEEPMAHATA/covidhelp/README.md

 # covidhelp website

- Description : This website help the peoples on this pandemic time by providing correct information.
-This website mainly based on India.
-Information provided in this website are safe and all information details collected from Government portal .
+ Description : This website helps the people during this pandemic time by providing correct information.
+This website is mainly based in India.
+Information provided on this website is safe and all information details collected from Government portal .

  Live demo link : https://akashdeepmahata.github.io/covidhelp/